KskAdch/TopologicalNumbers.jl/docs/src/examples_old.md

 (TopologicalNumber = [1, 1, -2, -2, 1, 1], Total = 0)
 ```

-The first argument `TopologicalNumber` in the named tuple is an vector that stores the first Chern number for each band.
+The first argument `TopologicalNumber` in the named tuple is a vector that stores the first Chern number for each band.
 The vector is arranged in order of bands, starting from the one with the lowest energy.
 The second argument `Total` stores the total of the first Chern numbers for each band.
 `Total` is a quantity that should always return zero.